FalkorDB/docs/operation/persistence.md

 In this configuration:

 The -v falkordb_data:/data flag mounts the volume to the /data directory inside the container.
-FalkorDB will use this directory to store its data.
+FalkorDB will use the /data directory by default.

 ## Step 2: Verifying the Setup